MicrosoftDocs/dynamics365smb-devitpro-pb/dev-itpro/developer/devenv-permissionset-ext-object.md

 # Permission Set Extension Object

 The permission set object in [!INCLUDE[d365fin_long_md](includes/d365fin_long_md.md)] describes which objects an administrator or a partner has assigned to a user.
-The permission set extension object describes which additional assignments an administrator or a partner has assigned to a user.
-The extension of the permission set object ...
+The permission set extension object describes which *additional* assignments an administrator or a partner has assigned to a user.

 ## Snippet support